drwave/usd-sketchup/README.md

 the USD as a **single file** or as a **set of files** that reference each other.

-The [**usdz**](https://graphics.pixar.com/usd/docs/Usdz-File-Format-Specification.html) files this exporter writes out takes care to write out in a way that is compatible with Apple's [ARKit 2](https://developer.apple.com/arkit/), which is more constrained than the general  [**usdz** specification](https://graphics.pixar.com/usd/docs/Usdz-File-Format-Specification.html), but that support can be toggled on or off programmatically.
+The [**usdz**](https://graphics.pixar.com/usd/docs/Usdz-File-Format-Specification.html) files this exporter writes out takes care to write out in a way that is compatible with Apple's [ARKit 2](https://developer.apple.com/arkit/), which is more constrained than the general  [**usdz** specification](https://graphics.pixar.com/usd/docs/Usdz-File-Format-Specification.html), but that support can be toggled on or off in the **Options...** dialog.

 The exporter also leverages the new [UsdPreviewSurface](https://graphics.pixar.com/usd/docs/UsdPreviewSurface-Proposal.html) to support texture export from SketchUp.